arangodb/docs/oasis/my-account.md

 ### How to view my organizations

-1. Hover or click the user icon of the __User Toolbar__ in the top right corner.
+1. Hover over or click the user icon of the __User Toolbar__ in the top right corner.
 2. Click __My organizations__ in the __My account__ section.
 3. Your organizations are listed in a table.
    Click the organization name or the eye icon in the __Actions__ column to